 Group counseling supports students' personal growth as they explore relationships and other issues such as: depression, anxiety, loss, diversity issues, relationship/communication skills, stress management, and life transitions.
 Through group counseling students will be able to identify with others who are experiencing similar concerns and increase their self-awareness in a safe, supportive, and confidential setting.

-Some of the benefits of group are:
+Benefits of group are:

-- Provides multiple perspectives on issues.
+- Provides multiple perspectives/ideas

 When groups are offered?